olsido/spring-sso-jwt-demo/README.md

 4. **Testing the SSO:**
 - Open your browser and navigate to App1.
-- Log in with the provided credentials.
+- Log in with the provided credentials (user / password).
 - Click the link to navigate to App2.
 - You should be logged in to App2 without re-entering your credentials.